obarthel/amiga-smbfs/README.md

 - Single threaded design

 This means that it is not possible for several programs to fairly share the use of the file system.
-For example, a program that posts a long read request can tie up the file system almost exclusively for itself, and while it is busy all other clients will have to wait.
-Same goes for directory scanning.
+For example, a program that posts a long read-request can tie up the file system almost exclusively for itself, and while it is busy, all other clients will have to wait.
+The same goes for directory scanning.

 - Poor scalability